Skip to main content

 For developers

-Migration would typically involve the following steps:
+Migration typically involves the following steps:

 • Check for any missing on-chain or off-chain dependencies and escalate with the Etherlink team